dsagman/picat/readme_hakank_comments4.md

 % REPL says: A = DV_010970_2_4_6_8_10
 ```

-This shows the power of a constraint solver: Sometimes the domain can be reduced directly, i.e. the domain if A is now only the even numbers.
-This is discussed more in the [Picat Constraint Programming book](https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf), chapter 2-3.
+hakank4x: This shows the power of a constraint solver: Sometimes the domain can be reduced directly, i.e. the domain if A is now only the even numbers.
+(This is discussed more in the Picat book, chapter 2-3).
+DS: done.

 ## Constraint Example: Some Numbers that Multiply